 Business leaders who have developed a cooperative approach to decision-making understand that people need to be valued, respected, listened to and involved.
 This approach translates into better performance for their companies.
 It also yields more streamlined results as the inability to make sound decisions means your company could suffer greatly, as nothing will ever get done.

-This inherent fear of making a mistake is one of the most common reasons that lead to "risk aversion," or the inability to move forward with decisions.
-Another common setback is that many leaders get caught up in "analysis paralysis."
-This plays out in the form of incessant information gathering — statistics, surveys and the like, that ultimately prolong the decision-making process.
-These actions can ultimately set off frustration and tend to create a lack of trust and/or loss of respect for the leader among their team.
+This inherent fear of making a mistake is one of the most common reasons that lead to “risk aversion,” or the inability to move forward with decisions.
+Another common setback is that many leaders get caught up in “analysis paralysis.”
+This plays out in the form of incessant information gathering: statistics, surveys and the like that can prolong the decision-making process.

 Sometimes top-level management will bury their heads in the sand and truly believe that change or new direction decisions are not necessary.
 This type of leader would rather uphold the status quo than look at new ideas which can be counter-productive, particularly considering our current high-speed business and economic environment.

-It may be a definitive advantage in any organization to appoint women to top-tier positions including positions on company boards.
-In fact, the study points out that boards with higher female representation experience a 53 percent higher return on equity, a 66 percent higher return on invested capital and a 42 percent higher return on sales (Joy et al., 2007).
+It may be a definitive advantage to appoint women to top-tier positions, including positions on company boards.
+In fact, the study points out that boards with higher female representation experience a 53% higher return on equity, a 66% higher return on invested capital and a 42% higher return on sales.